Thursday, September 22, 2016

 And a Medici....

 So, the Cap’n had to swim.
-In the midst of passegiata and a modelling session underway nearby, our Cap’n striped to his undies, dived into the bay and in perfect Australian crawl (freestyle), made it to WJ3.
+In the midst of fashionable passegiata and even a modelling session underway nearby, our Cap’n striped to his undies, dived into the bay and demonstrating a perfect Australian crawl (freestyle), made it to WJ3.
 Dripping wet, he then motored back to collect GS and the groceries – all as if this happens every day.
 At the dock, there wasn’t a murmur (even the model didn’t scream at the baggy Bonds!) but we knew that “those crazy visitors” will be spoken of for quite some time to come!

 All was well though; the other woman hadn’t strayed.
 So we stayed a few days to recover and revise our exit plan.
 Yes, that nasty Mistral was still blowing and we needed to cross to Corsica…